kyleburnett/RFIDSecurityProtocol/README.md

 3. Navigate to the directory where this file resides in a command prompt.
 4. Type `npm install`.
 This will create a directory called node modules.
 5. Start the tag server with `node tag_server.js`.
+6. Start the database server with `node database.js`.
-6. Start the reader with `node reader.js`.
+7. Start the reader with `node reader.js`.